-Backstory: I created a Twitter account in 2010 but didn’t use it.
-Overall, I wasn’t much of a social media (SM) fan, although I designated 2011 as my year to get familiar with the phenomenon.
-I have Facebook and LinkdIn pages but rarely visit or update them.
-Therefore, I’m the last person who should be overheard saying this:
+Backstory: I created a Twitter account in 2010 but didn’t use it until early 2011.
+Back then I wasn’t much of a social media fan, although I designated 2011 as my year to get familiar with the phenomenon.
+I have Facebook and LinkdIn pages but rarely visited or updated them.
+Therefore, I was the LAST person who should be overheard saying this:

 Twitter is amazing.

 I transformed into an active Twit (Tweeter?
 Wait, I think it’s Tweep) early in 2011, when memoirist Mary Yuhas tweeted one of my poems.
 At about the same time, my “paying job” boss suggested our company should Tweet.
 So I fired up my languishing account to learn the ropes.
 That’s when I discovered Twitter.

 The experience reminds me of those 1940’s movie scenes where hordes of switchboard operators are all speaking over one another and connecting thousands of callers at once.
 It’s like hanging out inside a schizophrenic’s head, listening to the cacophony of voices and attempting – in vain – to make sense of what’s going on.